RED-NG/hw7-project-1/README.md

-Comparison game that has user guess whether news article headline prompts are real or fake.
+Comparison game that has user guess whether the news headlines are real or fake.